Looking After Yourself

 Seizures causing loss of awareness (even if brief and subtle) or loss of motor control impair someone’s ability to control a vehicle.

-When you have your first seizure, the doctor will inform you that you cannot drive and for how long.
+When you have your first seizure, the doctor will inform you that you cannot drive and for the period you are to abstain from driving.
 This period will depend on many things including; what has caused the seizure, what type of seizure you had, if it is epilepsy, and what type of epilepsy.

 Unfortunately, not everyone will get their licence renewed, and others may be issued a conditional license.
 Ultimately the decision to suspend or renew a driver’s licence rests with the Driving License Authority.